charlietharas/hacktrin-scribble/README.md

 Thanks to [Jason Wu](https://github.com/abstractlegwear) & Maggie Kwan for their help with the initial version of this back in 2021!

 ## Installation
-`pip install opencv mediapipe tensorflow keras emnist`
+`pip install opencv-python mediapipe tensorflow keras emnist`

 If model weights not detected, program will attempt to generate model weights file in working directory.
 At time of publishing, `emnist` direct downloads are broken; follow error mesage instructions to get it to load the data.